waqardetho9211/AdobeAPI/README.md

 mongodb://admin:<PASSWORD>@cluster0-shard-00-00-1ng4z.mongodb.net:27017,cluster0-shard-00-01-1ng4z.mongodb.net:27017,cluster0-shard-00-02-1ng4z.mongodb.net:27017/admin?replicaSet=Cluster0-shard-0&ssl=true

 ## Database
 The application automatically connects itself to a cloud Mongo database provided the connection password is replaced with "password" field.
+In "application.properties" specifically at "application.uri"

 ## Testing
 The application can be tested using JUnit.
 All the tests present in test package have only written using JUnit.